hud-code/blinqr.io/src/content/docs/getting-started/introduction.md

 ### The Device (ESP32)

-The BlinQR device is built on an ESP32 microcontroller and includes:
+The blinqr device is built on an ESP32 microcontroller and includes:

 - **5 LEDs** - Visual indicators for each reminder slot
 - **5 Buttons** - Physical buttons to acknowledge reminders